-We have granted the underwriters an option to purchase up to additional shares of our common stock, at the initial public offering price, less the underwriting discount.
+We and the selling stockholders have granted the underwriters an option to purchase up to 1,563,000 additional shares of our common stock, at the initial public offering price, less the underwriting discount.
 The underwriters may exercise this option, in whole or in part, from time to time for a period of 30 days from the date of this prospectus.
 We will be obligated to sell these shares to the underwriters to the extent the overallotment option is exercised.
 Furthermore, if the underwriters exercise this option, each underwriter will be obligated, subject to the conditions in the underwriting agreement, to purchase a number of additional shares of common stock from us proportionate to the number of shares reflected next to such underwriter's name in the table above relative to the total number of shares reflected in such table.